udacity/reactnd-project-myreads-starter/README.md

 ├── CONTRIBUTING.md
 ├── README.md - This file.
 ├── SEARCH_TERMS.md # The whitelisted short collection of available search terms for you to use with your app.
 ├── package.json # npm package manager file.
-It's unlikely that you'll need to modify this.
+From the default provided file, I've added the npm package for react-router & react-router-dom.
 ├── public
 │   ├── favicon.ico # React Icon, You may change if you wish.
 │   └── index.html # DO NOT MODIFY